Charlie-Palmer/Charlie-Palmer/README.md

 ### Hi there 👋
+I am currently a manager of a city centre cocktail bar, regularly creating new and interestin cocktail recipes.
+I have worked ni hospitality for over 10 years.

+I am studying data science and analytics to help me be able to work remotely so I can move to Spain and travel the world.

+I am currently learning Python and SQL.

+I love the hospitality and drinks industries and am interested to see how data science is used in them.

 <!--
 **Charlie-Palmer/Charlie-Palmer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.